 But if you earn $300,000 per year and you spend $275,000 of it, that’s almost 92% of your income that goes right back out the door… living you with very little to use in achieving the goal of becoming truly rich.

-Increasing your income is a huge part of learning how to become rich or wealthy.
-When you earn more, you have more resources available to deploy and your ability to grow wealth compounds.
+When you earn more, you have more resources available to deploy.
+Your ability to grow wealth compounds.

 Saving money is good.
 At a minimum, you need to save up and create: